Hanswar

-Hanswar is a town in the Ambedkar Nagar district of Uttar Pradesh, India, located east of Tanda.
+Hanswar is a village in the Ambedkar Nagar district of Uttar Pradesh, India, located east of Tanda.
 Demographically, Hanswar resembles the rest of the Purvanchal area in which it is located.

 History

 Hanswar, located 70-80 miles from Ayodhya, had a history dating back to the Mughal period.
 The ruler of the estate, Ranvijay Singh and his wife Jaikumari, vehemently opposed the construction of the Babri Masjid by Mir Baqi on Ram Janmabhoomi along with other Hindu rulers of the time.
-The Janmabhoomi Parisar was in control of Ranvijay Singh for 15 days well after it became part of the Babri Masjid, after which he died in battle with the Mughal Army.
+The Janmabhoomi Parisar was in control of Ranvijay Singh for 15 days well after it became part of the Babri Masjid, after which he died in a battle with the Mughal Army.

 Geography

 Climate

 Summer (March to July) temperatures can range from 35 to 45 degrees Celsius.
 Winters (November to January) temperatures can range from 6 to 25 degrees Celsius.
 Rains occur during monsoon season (July to September).

 Transport

 Hanswar has bus routes connecting to the nearby cities of New Delhi, Mumbai, Agra, Ludhiana, Ambala, Lucknow, Varanasi, Jaunpur, Allahabad, Azamgarh, Gorakhpur, Faizabad, Akbarpur, Rajesultanpur and Ghazipur.